-The MENARAH network is founded and led by Professor Shereen Hussein, with support from the UKRI Global Challenges Research Fund.
+The MENARAH network is founded and led by Professor Shereen Hussein, with initial funding from the UKRI Global Challenges Research Fund in 2019-2021.
 The initial funding allowed conducting several partnership building activities in the region-specific to setting research and policy priorities associated with population ageing in the Middle East and North Africa.
 These activities acted as the catalyst for developing the MENARAH Network, officially launched on the 29th of September 2020.
 The launch event showcased the work of MENARAH so far and discussed future partnerships and activities.
 In addition, the event featured endorsements from critical international experts representing organisations such as the United Nations International Institute on Ageing, the World Health Organisation and the United Nations Economic and Social Commission for Western Asia (UN/ESCWA).

 The MENARAH network aims to build capacity and connect national, regional, and international stakeholders to address the various demands resulting from population ageing effectively and in a manner that enhances older people’s dignity, health and quality of life.
 Connecting researchers, policymakers, older people and their informal carers, educators and practitioners, and raising public awareness.
 We aim to conduct much-needed research in ageing and long-term care needs in the region and facilitate translating such knowledge into policy and practice.
 We are particularly interested in producing knowledge that enables the implementation of tangible policy and practice to enhance the quality of life and wellbeing of older people and their families in an equitable manner.